Electro-Harmonix Bass Big Muff

 – Smooth organic sound

-Overall, we really like this pedal and thinks it has a really unique mixture of fuzz sounds.
-With the Darkglass Duality, you can create old school vintage sounding fuzz sounds and modern fuzz effects.
+Overall, we really like this pedal and think it has a really unique mixture of fuzz sounds.
+With the Darkglass Duality, you can create old-school vintage sounding fuzz sounds and modern fuzz effects.

 – Two fuzz settings

 – Unique sounds